 - 20. The procedures for the following stages of a competitive bidding process are as follows:

 - (a) Compilation of bidding documentation;

 - (b) Public invitation of bids;

 - (c) Site meetings or briefing sessions;

 - (d) Handling of bids submitted in response to public invitation;

 - (e) Evaluation of bids;

 - (f) Award of contracts;

 - (g) Administration of contracts

-- (i) After approval of a bid, the Accounting Officer and the bidder must enter into a written agreement.

-- (h) Proper record keeping
+- (h) After approval of a bid, the Accounting Officer and the bidder must enter into a written agreement.
+Proper record keeping Original / legal copies of written contracts agreements should be kept in a secure place for reference purposes.